 Remember, each branch of health care has its own perception of addressing spinal deformities and back injuries, so keep an open mind and start with the least intrusive method before turning to the most aggressive method should all else fail.

-Make sure to see a chiropractor, especially one certified and trained in Chiropractic BioPhysics (CBP) for an in-depth and eye-opening exam first.
+Make sure to see an Irvine chiropractor, especially one certified and trained in Chiropractic BioPhysics (CBP) for an in-depth and eye-opening exam first.
 Often, such highly trained chiropractors can not only pinpoint the cause of pain through x-ray, but devise an optimistic, comfortable, therapeutic, and rehabilitating treatment regimen that can eliminate the need for surgery altogether.